 If you are using a static site generator built with Ruby:

-You need a Gemfile and a Gemfile.lock to tell Netlify which versions of your preferred tool to use.
-If there isn’t one, run the following command in the terminal:
+Gemfile.lock to tell Netlify which versions of your preferred tools to use.
+If these are missing, run the following command from the base directory of your project in the terminal:

-This will create a Gemfile in your project’s root directory.
-Open the Gemfile in your favorite text editor.
+Open the resulting Gemfile in your favorite text editor.
 Replace the following line: